bitcoindevkit/bitcoindevkit.org/docs/_blog/bdk_rn_making_of.md

 wallet.getBalance().toLong()
 ```

 To return a value from the native android code to React Native’s Javascript side over the JS Native bridge we will use `com.facebook.react.bridge.Promise`.
-To return balance information to JS, the folloiwng code can be used
+To return balance information to JS, the following code can be used

 ```kotlin
 val balance: String = wallet.getBalance().toLong()